-Why FRM is one of the most sought after certifications for Risk Professionals?
+Why is Financial Risk Management (or FRM) one of the most sought-after certifications for Risk Professionals?

 - There have been more than 150,000 registrants for the FRM exam since 1997.